michidk/SimpleTwitchHelper/README.md

 If the Twitch-Chat doesn't work, just install Flash in Internet Explorer.<br />
 If you have already flash for Internet Explorer, then try to reset your cache.<br />
 <br />
-If you have other issues with STH then simply open a issue on Github or tweet me (@miichidk).
+If you have other issues with STH then simply open a issue on GitHub.

 ##Contribute
 Feel free to fork and make pull requests!